I’ve never done this much Valentine’s Day baking in my life. This easily surpasses what I did at Christmas.

 - 1/2 cup Almond Breeze Almond Milk – Original Unsweetened – or you can use another milk of your choice

-- 4 flax eggs – 4 tbsp freshly ground flax mixed with 8 tbsp water
+- 4 flax eggs – 4 tablespoon freshly ground flax mixed with 8 tablespoon water

 - 3/4 cup melted coconut oil